- Prepare your mares so colostrum will equip newborn foals with disease-fighting antibodies.

 Veterinarians assess foals according to a 1, 2, 3, time frame, starting at birth.
 At one hour they expect the baby to have stood up; at two, suckled; and at three, the mare should have cleared the placenta in its entirety.

-“The colostrum is what the body absorbs, and those antibodies go into the bloodstream and they act as a surrogate immune system until the foal can generate its own immune response” he adds.
+“The colostrum is what the body absorbs, and those antibodies get into the bloodstream and they act as a surrogate immune system until the foal can generate its own immune system,” he adds.

 Be sure to have your veterinarian out anywhere from 12 to 24 hours after birth for a mare and new foal exam; he or she can take a blood sample to confirm that the foal got enough colostrum, evident as antibodies gained via passive transfer of immunity.